Chicken Shack: Career

+Jimmy Smith's classic 12-bar blues instrumental was frequently performed live by Muddy Waters's touring band during the 1960s when they would launch into the instrumental groove to warm up the crowd and set the mood before Muddy Waters was officially introduced and walked out to take center stage.

+The track was also covered by Charlie Musselwhite on his 1967 debut Stand Back!
+Here Comes Charley Musselwhite's Southside Band.

+Over the next few years Chicken Shack had a residency at the Star-Club, Hamburg with Morley, then Al Sykes, Hughie Flint (who was John Mayall's drummer when Eric Clapton was in the band) and later Dave Bidwell on drums.

 40 Blue Fingers, Freshly Packed and Ready to Serve

 Chicken Shack made their first UK appearance at the 1967 National Jazz and Blues Festival, Windsor and signed to Mike Vernon's Blue Horizon record label in the same year.
 Their first single “It's Okay With Me Baby / When My Left Eye Jumps” (BH 57-3135), was released in 1968, shortly before their first LP release 40 Blue Fingers, Freshly Packed and Ready to Serve was released later that year.
 Christine Perfect composed and sang on side A of the first single and Stan Webb composed and sang the flip side.
 Both sides of the first single were not included in the first LP release.
 The first single and the debut LP attracted a lot of attention and 40 Blue Fingers… ended up having considerable chart success (No. 12 on the UK Albums Chart).
 While waiting to finish their second LP, the band released a second single, "Worried About My Woman" / "Six Nights In Seven" (BH 57-3143) in late 1968 with little fanfare.
 Both songs were composed and sung by Stan Webb.